 The shower was, of course, the reason for this entire project.
 I’m thrilled with how it turned out and for the first time in 7 years, I actually enjoy showering in here!

-It’s such a small space that it’s difficult to get a decent photograph, but you can tell how much wider the shower opening is.
+It’s such a small space that it’s difficult to get a decent photograph, but you can tell how much wider the new shower opening is.

 The glass door was an online purchase, NOT custom!
 It saved me a fortune and was delivered within a week.
 It has a special coating that resists water marks and stains, and helps to keep the glass clear and shiny with minimal maintenance!